 Cost Segregation

-According to Bob Keebler, Tax Attorney and author of The Top 40 Tax Planning Opportunities for 2024 “cost segregation studies can produce tax savings in two ways.
+According to Bob Keebler, Tax Attorney and author of The Top 40 Tax Planning Opportunities for 2024,“cost segregation studies can produce tax savings in two ways.
 First, they can substantially increase the present value of depreciation deductions and increase cash flow.
-Without cost segregation, taxpayers must depreciate residential property using straight-line depreciation over a 27.5-year period182 and non-residential property using a straight-line method over 39 years.
+Without cost segregation, taxpayers must depreciate residential property using straight-line depreciation over a 27.5-year period and non-residential property using a straight-line method over 39 years.
 Cost segregation may enable the taxpayer to depreciate part of the cost of a building over a shorter period of time using a faster depreciation method.

 A second benefit of a cost segregation analysis is that it can increase the amount of property subject to depreciation by reallocating the purchase price of a building between building components and tangible personal property or between land and land improvements.”